pact2024/pact2024.github.io/Information/index.md

 ## Attendance

-Accepted students will have registration costs waived.
-Additional travel support may be available through [PACT or other programs].
+<span style="color: red;">Accepted students will have registration costs waived.
+Additional travel support may be available through [PACT or other programs].</span>

 Good luck, and we look forward to your participation in June!